QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Shisuya/Shisuya.md

   </table>
 </div>

-The Anzu people are an ethnic group thought to be descended from the [Shisuya](Shisuya) that first settled what is known today as [Kiyoshiri](Kiyoshiri), [Shinzen](../../Map/Shinzen/Shinzen).
+The Anzu people are an ethnic group thought to be descended from the [[Shisuya|Shisuya]] that first settled what is known today as [[Kiyoshiri]], [[../../Map/Shinzen/Shinzen|Shinzen]].
 Precisely where they came from and when they came to be is still a subject that requires further study, as strong evidence from earlier than approximately the year 15 AO which points to the origins of the Anzu people has yet to be discovered.
 They speak Anzugo, a unique dialect of Suyago that can cause confusion for some native speakers of Suyago, but is generally perceived as a more melodic, fun, and boisterous way of speaking.

 ### Toru people